-Colgate utilizes the university's e-mail system to send to all students, faculty, and staff, a "Campus Alert" e-mail to issue timely warnings.
-All university students and employees are provided with an e-mail account.
-In the event the e-mail system is not operational, "Campus Alert" flyers will be posted in all residence halls and other campus buildings.
+Using the subject header Campus Alert, Colgate utilizes the University's email system to issue a timely warning to students, faculty, and staff.
+All University students and employees are provided with an email account.
+In order to provide Campus Alert information to guests and visitors, and in the event the email system is not operational, campus safety staff will post Campus Alert flyers in the lobby of all residence halls as well as other key buildings on campus.